 YEAR 2 BEGINNINGS God is present in every beginning How you feel when you begin anything new Why some beginnings and easy and some are difficult How we begin our day How each day is a new beginning God cares for everyone.
 God being present in all new beginnings SIGNS & SYMBOLS Signs and symbols used in Baptism The meaning and importance of some symbols in life.
-The power of symbols to convey meaning Some of the signs and symbols in daily life
+The power of symbols to convey meaning

-PREPARING Advent; preparing to celebrate Christmas The books used in Church Why is it necessary to prepare?
+• Some of the signs and symbols in daily life PREPARING Advent; preparing to celebrate Christmas Why is it necessary to prepare?
 What would happen if you didn't prepare?
 How you feel when you are preparing for special times?
 What is the best way to prepare for Jesus' coming?
-The importance of books in our The importance of books in our lives.
+BOOKS The books used in Church The importance of books in our lives.
 The need for books How books can help us THANKSGIVING Mass a special time for saying thank you to God for everything, especially Jesus How you feel when you thank others How you feel when you are thanked Why we thank God our Father How the parish family can spread the message of thanksgiving and peace.
 OPPORTUNITIES Lent an opportunity to start anew in order to celebrate Jesus' new life How each day offers opportunities for good What helps a person choose well The opportunity of Lent offers to make a new start.
 SPREAD THE WORD Pentecost a time to spread the Good News The importance of messages in daily life The responsibility of passing on messages The new life of Jesus How the Holy Spirit helps Christians Jesus has promised us new life RULES Reasons for rules in the Christian family The importance for ourselves and others of keeping rules.
 How rules are necessary in life How it is sometimes hard to say sorry How it is sometimes hard to forgive others The good feeling when people make up The difference between doing something accidentally and on purpose.
 The importance and helpfulness of examining your conscience every day.
-A sorry prayer TREASURES God's treasure; the world What we treasureWhat treasures do we share?We are God's treasure
+A sorry prayer